Examples of X-13ARIMA SEATS in R R-interface to X-13ARIMA-SEATS

 - If the

-spec is specified (here, as an empty spec), the defaultseats
+x11spec is specified (here, as an empty spec), the defaultseatsspec is automatically disabled.

 Example 2